Coefficient of variation: Applications

 The coefficient of variation is also common in applied probability fields such as renewal theory, queueing theory, and reliability theory.
 In these fields, the exponential distribution is often more important than the normal distribution.

 The standard deviation of an exponential distribution is equal to its mean, so its coefficient of variation is equal to 1.
 Distributions with CV < 1 (such as an Erlang distribution) are considered low-variance, while those with CV > 1 (such as a hyper-exponential distribution) are considered high-variance.
 Some formulas in these fields are expressed using the squared coefficient of variation, often abbreviated SCV.
 In modeling, a variation of the CV is the CV(RMSD).
 Essentially the CV(RMSD) replaces the standard deviation term with the Root Mean Square Deviation (RMSD).
 While many natural processes indeed show a correlation between the average value and the amount of variation around it, accurate sensor devices need to be designed in such a way that the coefficient of variation is close to zero, i.e., yielding a constant absolute error over their working range.

 In actuarial science, the CV is known as unitized risk.

 In industrial solids processing, CV is particularly important to measure the degree of homogeneity of a powder mixture.
 Comparing the calculated CV to a specification will allow to define if a sufficient degree of mixing has been reached.

-In fluid dynamics, the CV, also referred to as Percent RMS, %RMS, %RMS Uniformity, or Velocity RMS, is a useful determination of flow uniformity for industrial processes.
-The term is used widely in the design of pollution control equipment, such as electrostatic precipitators (ESPs), selective catalytic reduction (SCR), scrubbers, and similar devices.
-The Institute of Clean Air Companies (ICAC) references RMS deviation of velocity in the design of fabric filters (ICAC document F-7).
-The guiding principle is that many of these pollution control devices require "uniform flow" entering and through the control zone.
-This can be related to uniformity of velocity profile, temperature distribution, gas species (such as ammonia for an SCR, or activated carbon injection for mercury absorption), and other flow-related parameters.
-The Percent RMS also is used to assess flow uniformity in combustion systems, HVAC systems, ductwork, inlets to fans and filters, air handling units, etc. where performance of the equipment is influenced by the incoming flow distribution.